 Good navigation helps the whole website raise conversion rates by increasing traffic flow throughout the website, whereas poor navigation can frustrate users and motivate them to leave — which ends up increasing the bounce rate instead.

 In this article, we discuss how to prevent that from happening by having navigation bar optimization with the help of A/B testing.
+You can also Hire A/B test Developers from Brillmark to initiate you first test.

 Why It’s Important to A/B Test Navigation Menus Before Applying Changes